Graylog2/documentation/pages/geolocation.rst

 .. image:: /images/geolocation_3.png

-In that screen, you need to **enable the GeoIP Resolver**, and you must also **set the GeopIP Resolver as the last message processor to run**, if you want to be able to resolve geolocation from fields coming from extractors.
+In that screen, you need to **enable the GeoIP Resolver**, and you must also **set the GeoIP Resolver as the last message processor to run**, if you want to be able to resolve geolocation from fields coming from extractors.